Notation

 | 1 |

-The direction of the original lane is irrelevant – it very well could be a column!
-Here, means we’re looking up the column, while means we’re looking down the lane.
+Here, means we’re looking up the column, while means we’re looking down it.

 Pencilmarks